FixingPixels/Aegis/docs/commands/aegis_start.md

 # `/aegis start` Command

-The `start` command begins a new development session with the Aegis framework.
-It loads and processes all context from the project's memory system, providing a comprehensive overview of the project state and preparing for development tasks.
+The `start` command begins a new development session, loading project context and preparing for development work.

+> **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
+The command helps guide your AI assistant in managing your development session.

 > **Related Documentation**
 > - [Memory System](../memory_system.md) - Understanding memory types